-Early Learning and Childcare settings need to be aware of the importance of protecting children from the sun.
+Dunoon Primary School ELC is aware of the importance of protecting children from the sun.
 Both children and staff should apply sunscreen, be encouraged to wear protective clothing, drink water and stay in the shade as far as possible.
 Staff should be good role models for the children in relation to sun safety.